ZhuangLab/storm-analysis/doc/source/analysis.rst

 	     ``--driftx`` and ``--drifty`` parameters.
 Units are pixels per frame.

    .. note:: Drift can be estimated with the program ``zstack_xydrift.py``.
 You will need to
-	     have localizations in the first and last frame of the PSF calibration movie.
+	     have found localizations in the first and last frame of the PSF calibration movie.

 5. Create a text file containin the z offset of each frame of the PSF calibration movie.
 One possibility is to use ``spliner/offset_to_z.py``.